On This Page:

 - Replace the bathtub: If your bathroom has a bathtub, consider swapping in a shower or walk-in tub.
 Clear glass doors on showers also give the impression of more floor space.

-- Use soft colors: Soft colors are easy on the eyes and make your bathroom feel more open.
+- Use soft colors: Calming colors are easy on the eyes and make your bathroom feel more open.
 Save bold colors for towels and small accessories.

 - Decorate small: Small decorations used sparingly can have a big impact on limited space.
 Decorative candles or small wall decorations fill in empty space without being intrusive.